Commerzbank aims to cut jobs, branches after Deutsche merger fails

 Germany’s banks have been battling a legacy of bad debts, bloated headcounts and fines a decade after the global financial crash.
 Commerzbank has already been reducing staff and is trying to cut back-office work to restore profitability.

-Reporting by Tom Sims and Hans Seidenstuecker; Editing by David Evans and Edmund Blair
+Reporting by Tom Sims, Hans Seidenstuecker and Patricia Uhlig; Editing by David Evans and Edmund Blair